YashJain04/Information-Retrieval-System-2/README.md

 ## Files Included In The .gitignore ⚙️
 We have a few files in the .gitignore:
 - DS._STORE (MAC OS File)
-- Results_Scores/inverted_index.json (too large cannot push to github)
+- Results_Scores/Building/inverted_index.json (too large cannot push to github)
-- Results_Scores/preprocessed_documents.json (too large cannot push to github)
+- Results_Scores/Building/preprocessed_documents.json (too large cannot push to github)
-- Results_Scores/preprocessed_queries.json (too large cannot push to github)
+- Results_Scores/Building/preprocessed_queries.json (too large cannot push to github)
-- Results_Scores/AllScoresAllQueries.txt (too large cannot push to github)
+- Results_Scores/BM25/AllScoresAllQueries.txt (too large cannot push to github)
 - IR_Files/__pycache__/ (not needed)

+## Evaluation & Explaination of Model Performance 🏎️
+Our model performance in order is the following:
+1. MINI LM
+2. BM25
+3. ELECTRA
+4. BERT

+As you can see with the MINI LM we scored the highest P@10 & MAP score with a final result of around 0.62-0.63, which is roughly a 0.4 increase from the initial BM25 model implemented in A1.
+The original MAP score was 0.59.

+While other models such as the ELECTRA and BERT actually caused lower scores, and caused the MAP score to drop after reranking.
+Specifically speaking, ELECTRA resulted in a MAP score of ~0.47 while BERT resulted in a MAP score of ~0.05.

+We also wanted to quickly highlight running times for all of our models.
+On a 2021 Macbook Pro with an Apple M1 Pro Chip with 16 GB in RAM, the following times were achieved:
+1. MINI LM = ~8 minutes
+2. BM25 = ~30 seconds
+3. ELECTRA = ~1 hour
+4. BERT = ~5 hours

+Now discussing model performance, we evaluated and highlighted that the MINI LM outperformed others due to its efficient, lightweight architecture that captures nuanced semantic relationships exceptionally well, enabling it to deliver higher precision at top ranks and an improved MAP score while significantly reducing computational overhead compared to models like ELECTRA and BERT.
+Furthermore MINI LM was implemented with weighting which played a major factor in retrieving higher scores.

+We evaluated that ELECTRA & BERT caused lower scores because their cross encoder implementations, while theoretically capable of capturing intricate semantic nuances by jointly processing query-document pairs, introduced substantial computational complexity and were more prone to overfitting on our limited training data.
+This led to inefficient generalization across diverse queries and ultimately diminished the ranking performance compared to more optimized and lightweight models like MINI LM.
+Furthermore, it is hard for these models to rerank with only 100 documents to work with, because the initial results were used from the IR system.

+We also noticed that the initial model was still quite strong—BM25 is generally a strong algorithm, so its robust performance underscores the enduring effectiveness of traditional retrieval techniques.
+Despite the advances seen with neural models, BM25’s efficient term weighting and inverse document frequency calculations continue to deliver competitive baseline results.
+This resilience makes it an indispensable starting point, especially when computational resources are constrained or when used in conjunction with re-ranking strategies such as cross encoders, which can further refine results without entirely replacing the foundational BM25 retrieval.

 ## Conclusion 🌴
-In this assignment, we created an IR System!
-We leveraged Python, built in libraries, specific data structures and algorithms, as well as the BM25 ranking algorithm.
+In this assignment, we created an IR System with different neural models.
+We leveraged Python, built in libraries, specific data structures and algorithms, SentenceTransformers, BEIR Framework, as well as the BM25 ranking algorithm as our BASE.

-Concluding our report, we see that our IR System is quite accurate with a high mapping score, and documents that have high scores with their associated queries are indeed related.
+In our report, we see that our IR System is quite accurate with a high mapping score, and documents that have high scores with their associated queries are indeed related.

+In conclusion, our highest performing model was the MINI LM model as it leverages weights and is able to capture more nuanced semantic relationships.

 ## References/Works Cited 📝
 Connelly, S. (2024, September 13).
 Practical BM25 - part 2: The BM25 algorithm and its variables.
 Elastic Blog. https://www.elastic.co/blog/practical-bm25-part-2-the-bm25-algorithm-and-its-variables

+Cross-Encoders — Sentence Transformers  documentation. (n.d.).
+Retrieved March 27, 2025, from https://www.sbert.net/examples/applications/cross-encoder/README.html

+SentenceTransformers Documentation — Sentence Transformers  documentation. (n.d.).
+Retrieved March 27, 2025, from https://sbert.net/

+sentence-transformers/all-MiniLM-L6-v2 · Hugging Face. (n.d.).
+Retrieved March 27, 2025, from https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2

 YILMAZ,  &Ouml;mer.
 (2024, February 27).
 Mastering stemming algorithms in Natural Language Processing: A complete guide with python...
 Medium. https://medium.com/@omrylmzz35/mastering-stemming-algorithms-in-natural-language-processing-a-complete-guide-with-python-e7fd12089a69